 Before joining Morvillo Abramowitz in 2004, Rich served as an Assistant U.S. Attorney in the Southern District of New York, conducting a broad range of criminal investigations and trials, including cases involving charges of securities fraud, healthcare fraud and obstruction of justice.

-Rich has been named a leading lawyer by Chambers USA: America's Leading Lawyers in the area of Litigation: White Collar Crime & Government Investigations.
+Rich has been named a leading lawyer by Chambers USA: America's Leading Lawyers for Business in the area of Litigation: White Collar Crime & Government Investigations.
+The Legal 500 United States has recommended him in the area of securities litigation.
+Rich has been recognized as a “Future Star” by Benchmark Litigation: The Definitive Guide to America’s Leading Litigation Firms & Attorneys in the area of White-Collar Criminal Defense.
 He is a co-author of the “White Collar Crime” column in the New York Law Journal and is a regular contributor to The Insider Blog on Forbes.com.
 He has spoken at continuing legal education seminars on white collar criminal defense, legal ethics, federal civil litigation and securities arbitration.

 Rich is a member of the New York Council of Defense Lawyers, the New York City Bar Association (Committee on Criminal Advocacy, 2000-2003), the Federal Bar Council (Program Committee, 2009-present; Committee on Second Circuit Courts, 2003-2009), and the American Bar Association (Criminal Justice and Litigation Section).
 He also represents indigent defendants as a member of the Criminal Justice Act Panel for the Southern District of New York.

 - A former partner in major international law firm in criminal prosecution, SEC enforcement proceeding and related civil lawsuits arising from allegations of securities fraud in connection with PIPE financings.